History of St Vincent's Hospital, Sydney in Timeline

 In June 2020, St Vincent's Hospital implemented a new Indigenous Flexi-Clinic aimed at improving the care of Aboriginal patients.

-In 2020, St Vincent's emergency department was the first in Australia to implement a Psychiatric Emergency Care Centre (PECC) to address the mental health and drug-related issues in the inner suburbs of Sydney.
+In 2020, the emergency department at St Vincent's was the first in Australia to implement a Psychiatric Emergency Care Centre (PECC).

-In July 2021, footage of patients in St Vincent's Hospital's intensive care unit infected with COVID-19 was released publicly, and the NSW Government used a photograph of an infected patient as part of its campaign to urge the public to stay home to curb the spread of the Delta variant.
+In July 2021, footage of patients in St Vincent's Hospital's intensive care unit infected with COVID-19 was released publicly.
+The NSW Government used a photograph of an infected patient from the ward as part of its campaign to urge the public to stay home in an attempt to curb the spread of the Delta variant.

 December 2021: Incorrect COVID-19 Test Results

-As of April 2024, St Vincent's Healthcare operates three public hospitals and 10 private hospitals.
-The public hospitals are St Vincent's Sydney, St Vincent's Hospital, Melbourne, and Sacred Heart Health Service.
+As of April 2024 St Vincent's Healthcare operates three public hospitals and 10 private hospitals.